(Jump directly to our heat pump price data)

 Mini Split vs. Ducted Heat Pumps: Which Do You Need?

-In contrast, a ducted heat pump is like the air conditioners that single family homes have outside their house that’s connected to the ventilation system.
+In contrast, a ducted heat pump is like the air conditioners that single family homes have outside their house that’s connected to the duct system.
 It’s literally exactly like that, except it can also heat your home in the winter.

 Here’s a photo from a YouTube video of a Goodman ducted heat pump (many of which are in our pricing data below):